Aiven-Open/s3-connector-for-apache-kafka/README.md

 This is a sink Apache Kafka Connect connector that stores Apache Kafka messages in an AWS S3 bucket.

-The connector requires Java 11 or newer for development and production.

 **Table of Contents**

 - [How it works](#how-it-works)